 We’re thrilled to have been shortlisted as a finalist in three categories of the Association Excellence Awards.

-We’ve been nominated for best lobbying campaign, best awareness campaign or advancement of a cause, and for best new event.
+We’ve been nominated for best lobbying campaign, best awareness campaign or advancement of a cause, and for best development of an existing association event.

 The awards recognise the vital work that associations, trade bodies, professional organisations and chartered institutes do for and on behalf of their members to ensure their voices are heard and their causes are championed.